If Osamu Tezuka

 - 2013–14 is a rare exception for him in that he's given a plethora of interviews (at least 10) in connection with Dragon Ball Z: Battle of Gods and Jaco The Galactic Patrolman, but he's still as unwilling to show his face as ever.

 - Self-Deprecation: When his Author Avatar went to the future in Dr. Slump, it turned out that his future self has changed his profession to beggar.

-- Vitriolic Best Buds: With Artist Masakazu Katsura, just look at their interview on their joint project Jiya and notice how they nag each other to death.
+- Vitriolic Best Buds: With Artist Masakazu Katsura, just look at their interview on their joint projects (Sachie-chan and Jiya) and notice how they nag each other to death.

 - In Dr. Slump, Katsura makes a quick appearance, and is portrayed as a sort of country bumpkin...

-- Each has used the argument over which of them came up with "Fusion" in Dragon Ball as an excuse to make a few verbal jabs at each other in interviews.
+- Each has used the argument over which of them came up with "Fusion" in Dragon Ball as an excuse to take a few verbal jabs at each other in interviews.